Kin-Hang-Chan-Trading/Kin-Hang-Chan-Trading/README.md

 ### ⚠ **Risk Warning**
 Trading involves risk, and past performance does not guarantee future results.
-It is strongly recommended **not to allocate more than 10% of your total net assets** to copying my trades and withdraw fund in less than 5 years.
+It is strongly recommended **not to allocate more than 10% of your total net assets** to copying my trades and **not to withdraw fund in less than 5 years**.
 Always assess your risk tolerance and make informed financial decisions.